Created by James Moffatt

 But wouldn’t you know it?
 Soon Johnny’s up to his one-quarter Sioux Indian neck in neo-Fascists from the American Freedom Front Party (I’m sure some of them are fine people).

-It’s hard to believe, but apparently Johnny appeared in eight of these paperback hack jobs, all published by Compact, in the mid-sixties, and each one’s an alternative classic, 100 per cent processed cheese food.
-By the way, there’s no connection between him and the original Johnny Canuck, a caricature who first appeared in a 1869 Canadian political cartoon and was later re-invented as a Second World War superhero in the forties.
+It’s hard to believe, but apparently Johnny appeared in eight of these paperback hack jobs, all published by Compact in the mid-sixties, and each one’s an alternative classic, 100 per cent processed cheese food.
+By the way, there’s no connection between him and the original Johnny Canuck, a caricature who first appeared in a 1869 Canadian political cartoon and was later re-invented as a Second World War superhero in the forties (and later as a cheesy Canadian comic book superhero in the 1970s).

 - “… she winked at me.
 Those eyes were bedroomy!”